 major macro economic indicators

-- Large quota of small, low-productivity companies (more than 90% of firms have 10 employees or less)
+- Prevalence of small, low-productivity companies (more than 90% of firms have 10 employees or less)

 - Strong regional disparities, organized crime still influential in the South